Deploy backend functions without Kubernetes

 Is Kubernetes used under the hood?

-You interact with Inquir’s UI and API; workers use Docker (and Firecracker microVMs on Linux when enabled).
-You are not asked to manage Kubernetes manifests to publish a function.
+You interact with Inquir’s UI and API; workers run your code in isolated Docker containers.
+You are not asked to manage Kubernetes manifests or Helm charts to publish a function.

 Can I still export to containers?